dubrie/public/books.md

 ### Finished Books

+#### 2021
+- Accelerate: The Science of Lean Software and DevOps :thumbsup:

 #### 2020
 - Between The World and Me by Ta-Nehisi Coates :thumbsup:
 - The Future Earth by Eric Holthaus :thumbsup: